mauroyone/food_of_the_world/README.md

   - Manual country selection
   - Change password
   - Edit own posts

  To Do:
   - Put some structure on the code.
 Blueprints
-  - Change the tables, only one table for all countries.
-Create another one for available posts
   - (optional) try to put the styles in a css file